pcxmac/g2deploy/README.md

   ?
 AUTOMATED WORK AROUNDS (FIND WAYS TO TEST FOR WORK AROUNDS, AUTOMATICALLY, SAVE GOOD CATCH AS A PATCH, AND A BUG, W/ CLASS TYPE respecting the PATCH FORMULATION) [pluggable]

+  - web serves are too inconsistent and will require 'tests'/QC after syncs/pulls (hashs most likely)

+  - NOW MIGRATING TO DYNAMIC HOSTS, etc/hosts will be patched, soon a respectful dhcp/subnet-friendly/dns solution will be required for the dom.0 but before this, i will need to build NEXUS up.

   * VERIFY MODULES ARE INSTALLED ON INSTALL.

   - skipping modules missing program (networking)